-Belleau Wood, at the center of Trump’s alleged ‘loser’ remark, is among the most hallowed military ground
+Battlefield at the center of Trump’s alleged ‘loser’ remark is among U.S. military’s most hallowed

 The soldiers and Marines settled along the wood and braced for the onslaught of several German divisions heading straight toward their line.
 Friendly troops evacuated, confusing the Marines, who were told by a French commander that they should retreat.

 “Retreat, hell!
 We just got here!” said Capt.
-Lloyd W. Williams, according to some accounts, which also became lore among Marines.
+Lloyd W. Williams, according to some accounts, also becoming lore among Marines.

 Part of the strategy, Lt.
 Clifton B. Cates, 24, would later write his mother, was to dislodge U.S. positions with chemical weapons.